-In the taxi, Sarshar wants to know if she should go or come in.
+In the taxi, Sasha wants to know if she should go or come in.
 Boyd leans in to kiss her, and she very eagerly accepts.
 But then Boyd tells her to go home, he shouldn't have kissed her as he's still in love with Janae.
-Sarshar congratulates him again.
+Sasha congratulates him again.

 Boyd pays the taxi driver for his part of the fare and stands staring mournfully at number 26.